microsoft/debug-adapter-protocol/specification.md

    * synthetic object introducedby the
    * adapter for rendering purposes, e.g. an index range for large arrays.
    * 'dataBreakpoint': Deprecated: Indicates that a data breakpoint is
    * registered for the object.
+The 'hasDataBreakpoint' attribute should
+   * generally be used instead.
    * etc.
    */
   kind?: 'property' | 'method' | 'class' | 'data' | 'event' | 'baseClass'